Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ### 1970s

 Computers gradually spread from science calculations to business assistance, and robotics rendered funny androids.
-In chess, with its intellectual aura, computers could give winning hints that grandmasters couldn't discern and had attributed to the brains of their opponents.
+In chess, with its intellectual aura, computers could give winning hints that grandmasters couldn't discern and had attributed to the progress of their inferior opponents.

 ### Late 1980s -early 1990s